CONNECTING CITIZENS, CIVIL SOCIETY, AND OTHER STAKEHOLDERS IN MALTA TO THE EUROPEAN UNION

 MEUSAC (the Malta-EU Steering and Action Committee) was re-activated in 2008 and established as an agency in terms of the Public Administration Act (Cap.
 497) by Legal Notice 154 of 2017.

-(f) to steer a structured consultation process on EU policy and legislation with stakeholders;
+- Facilitating a structured consultation process on EU policy and legislation with stakeholders;

 MEUSAC’s operations are led by a dynamic management team and a highly motivated and dedicated staff to ensure that the services offered are of the highest professional calibre possible.